 2. Intellectual Property (IP) Law

 Protecting the tangible and intangible creation rights of inventors, authors, entertainers, and businesses is the job of an intellectual property (IP) attorney.
-The explosive growth of the Internet, blockchain technology, and digital reproduction and transmission, just to site a few examples, has fueled a growing need for IP lawyers.
-Many IP legal specialists then sub-specialize in certain domains, like biotechnology, international trade law, or FDA regulatory issues.
-Trademark, patent and copywrite IP lawyers continue to be among the most sought-after in the profession.
+The explosive growth of the Internet, blockchain technology, digital reproduction, and transmission has fueled a growing need for IP lawyers.

 3. Labor and Employment (L&E) Law